Sedona travel guide

 Booking Notes

-Spring (March-May) and fall (September-October) are peak seasons — book 4-6 weeks ahead minimum, and 2-3 months ahead for the most desirable properties.
-Summer rates drop somewhat despite the heat; December-February is the quietest period.
-The Enchantment Resort and L’Auberge book out well in advance for long weekends and holidays year-round.
+Spring (March-May) and fall (September-October) are peak seasons — book 4-6 weeks ahead minimum for mid-range properties, and 2-3 months ahead for Enchantment, L’Auberge, and the premium Uptown options.
+Summer rates drop by 20-30% despite the heat; Sedona at 4,500 feet elevation is several degrees cooler than Phoenix, making summer more tolerable than the desert floor.
+December-February is the quietest period with the best rates and occasional snow on the red rock formations — a genuinely striking combination.
+The Enchantment Resort and L’Auberge book out well in advance for long weekends and holidays year-round regardless of season.

 Sorted your stay?